 Macros

-A collection of macros.
-They are need to muanually enabled by set macros to true.
+A collection of macros for JSX.
+They are need to manually enabled by set macros

 Setup